 In 2019, director Kazuhiro Furuhashi and series composition writer Yasuko Kobayashi adapted Osamu Tezuka’s classic manga Dororo to television.
 They not only lengthened the story, but brought it to completion more than the rushed ending of the original manga.
 It still follows Hyakkimaru, a young man seeking to reclaim his stolen body parts from demons, and Dororo, a rambunctious thief who looks up to him.
 Rather than potential for disability in the premise, Dororo (2019) focuses on issues of autonomy and justice by framing Hyakkimaru’s quest as morally driven.
 He retaliates against a corrupt leader willing to steal the livelihood of another and aims to take back what is rightfully his, which distracts from the potential ableism of aiming to be “cured.”
-Still, incorporating the rights of disabled people into its themes of autonomy and anatomy is a missed opportunity.
+Still, they missed the opportunity to incorporate the rights of disabled people into themes of autonomy and anatomy.

 Instead, Dororo (2019) looks at how Hyakkimaru’s body parts were supposedly sacrificed for the greater good.
-The central ethical issue is the same as in “The Ones Who Walk Away from Omelas,” a science fiction short story by Ursula K. LeGuin first published in 1973.
+The central ethical issue also rests in “The Ones Who Walk Away from Omelas,” a science fiction short story by Ursula K. LeGuin first published in 1973.
 In “Omelas,” LeGuin posits a utopian society that operates on the torture of a single child, which metaphysically allows the land to prosper.
-Omelas was inspired by William James’ argument in “The Moral Philosopher and the Moral Life” that humans possess innate morality because they feel repulsion at such hypothetical society.
-LeGuin writes that while the citizens of Omelas are sickened by the treatment of the child, most accept the bargain and go on with their lives.
+William James’ argument in “The Moral Philosopher and the Moral Life” that humans possess innate morality because they feel repulsion at such a hypothetical society inspired LeGuin, who disagrees with the assumption.
+LeGuin writes that while the treatment of the child sickens the citizens of Omelas, most of them accept the bargain and go on with their lives.

 The rest of this post contains spoilers for Dororo.

 Omelas is a dystopia, where the child represents any and all oppressed people in society.
-The wealthy are only rich because the poor remain in squander, for example.
-LeGuin details the splendor of Omelas, trying to convince the reader of its existence, and she admits it may be more believable once she reveals it is built on invisible suffering.
+The wealthy only prosper because the poor remain in squander, for example.
+LeGuin details the splendor of Omelas, trying to convince the reader of its existence, and she admits it may be more believable once she reveals its foundation of invisible suffering.
 Hierarchy and oppression make more sense than a utopia.

 Osamu Tezuka’s original Dororo manga has more room to explore its premise than a short story like “Omelas,” and the 2019 series fleshes out the circumstances even more.
-Hyakkimaru and Dororo’s exploration of rival lands reveal how Daigo’s exchange impacted society: his land prospers while others are barren, he yields harvest while others starve, his people are safe while others fend off wild beasts.
+Hyakkimaru and Dororo’s exploration of rival lands reveal how Daigo’s exchange impacted society: his land flourishes while others dwindle, he yields harvest while others starve, his people thrive while others fend off wild beasts.
 Possession of Hyakkimaru’s body parts physically alter Daigo’s territory, which allows him to shelter his citizens and feed his armies.
-Hyakkimaru, Dororo‘s equivalent to the tortured child in “Omelas,” is not only named but the very protagonist of a narrative.
-He receives prosthetics from his adoptive father, but wants to reclaim his original body parts.
-It’s not that he feels incomplete, but simply believes he deserves to possess what belongs to him.
+Hyakkimaru, Dororo‘s equivalent to the tortured child in “Omelas,” not only has a name but plays the role of the protagonist.
+His adoptive father builds him prosthetics, but Hyakkimaru wants to reclaim his original body parts.
+He doesn’t feel incomplete, but simply believes he deserves to possess what belongs to him.

-Tahomaru, Daigo’s unloved second son desperate to prove himself, is also written with a moral perspective: keeping Hyakkimaru separated from his body parts in order to protect their society.
+Tahomaru, Daigo’s unloved second son desperate to prove himself, also comes from a moral perspective: keeping Hyakkimaru separated from his body parts in order to protect their society.
 In terms of Omelas, Tahomaru realizes the secret to paradise when he learns of his lost brother’s existence.
-At first he wavers over the morality of killing his innocent brother, but Daigo soon manipulates him into believing the sacrifice is for the greater good.
+At first he wavers over the morality of killing his innocent brother, but Daigo soon manipulates him into believing the sacrifice serves the greater good.
 As Tahomaru was born after Hyakkimaru, he has only ever known Daigo’s domain to be plentiful, but now understands why.
-Unlike his cruel and ambitious father, Tahomaru truly cares for people: his mother Nuinokata, and his bodyguards Mutsu and Hyogo.
+Unlike his cruel and ambitious father, Tahomaru truly cares for people: his mother Nuinokata, his bodyguards Mutsu and Hyogo, and more.
 As LeGuin puts it:

 It is their tears and anger, the trying of their generosity and the acceptance of their helplessness, which are perhaps the true source of the splendor of their lives.Theirs is no vapid, irresponsible happiness.
 They know that they, like the child, are not free.